-This letter is in response to your request for ratings from Egan-Jones Ratings Co. ("Egan-Jones") on the Peruvian Sovereign Bonds (the "Bonds" or "Bonos Soberanos") listed below and described more completely in Appendix I. The Bonds were issued between 2004 and 2014 by the Republic of Peru's ("Peru").
-The Bonds are currently paying but other bonds of Peru are not, as described more completely in "Willingness to Pay" section below.
-Our concern is that while Peru currently has the ability to pay the Bonds, it has been lacking in its willingness to pay and at least in Egan-Jones' opinion, a willingness to act in an even-handed manner with its creditors.
-In addition, since the governing law of the Bonds is Peruvian law and any legal proceeding between holders of the Bonds ("Bondholders") and the issuer, Peru, will be adjudicated in Peruvian courts, there is significant uncertainty regarding the ability of Bondholders to adequately enforce their rights to payment if Peru elects not to pay the Bonds in accordance with their stated terms.
+This letter is in response to your request for ratings from Egan-Jones Ratings Co. ("Egan-Jones") on the Peruvian Sovereign Bonds (the "Bonds" or "International Bonds") listed below and described more completely in Appendix I. The Bonds were issued between 1997 and 2015 by the Republic of Peru ("Peru").
+The Bonds are currently paying but other bonds of Peru are not, as described more completely in the "Willingness to Pay" section below.
+Our concern is that while Peru has the ability to pay, it has been lacking in its willingness to pay and at least in Egan-Jones' opinion, willingness to act in an even-handed manner with its creditors.

-Based on our view of the information described below, and subject to the qualifications listed below, we hereby affirm the rating of "BB-" to the Bonds with a developing watch1.
+Based on our view of the information described below, and subject to the qualifications listed below, we are assigning a rating of "BB" to the Bonds with a developing watch.
 Note, Egan-Jones is not an NRSRO (as defined by the Securities and Exchange Commission of the U.S.) for the purposes of sovereign and municipal issuers.